vpulim/node-soap/Readme.md

 ### _soapError_
 Emitted when an erroneous response is received.
 Useful if you want to globally log errors.
 The event handler has the signature `(error, eid)`.

-- _error_ - An error object which also contains the resoponse.
+- _error_ - An error object which also contains the response.
 - _eid_ - The exchange id.
 ### _response_
 Emitted after a response is received.
 This is emitted for all responses (both success and errors).
 The event handler has the signature `(body, response, eid)`